Starting A Case

 • Establish paternity of a child

-• Establish custody of a child with one (or both) parties by a COMPLAINT FOR CUSTODY
+• Establish custody of a child with one (or both) parents by filing a COMPLAINT FOR CUSTODY

 • Establish each parents’ parenting time with a child or children